preejackie/GSoC-2019-LLVM/index.md

 At first, I knew nothing about ORC.
 I have to understand them to work in them.
 This was tough because I didn’t have any experience with JIT or Linkers before.
 There is no detailed doc at that time, so I choose to read the entire project & add `llvm::errs` to understand what is really going under the hood.
 It was tricky at first, but eventually, I understand the Orc’s spell.
 It was rewarding, really!!

-The primary aim is to develop a proof-of-concept of speculative compilation to understand how it works, whether we can improve & solidify in future llvm release for all to use.
+The primary aim is to develop a proof-of-concept of speculative compilation to understand how it works, whether we can improve & solidify in future LLVM release for all to use.
 Now that we know about ORC we can jump into my project, Are you ready?

 ## Speculative Compilation:
 This is the project I spend my summer on!
 The main aim of this project is to hide compilation time which is mingled with the App execution time.
 Okay, but how to do that?